arshidte/weather-app/README.md

 The datas fetched in component from the API are temperature, humidity, wind direction and wind speed.
 When it comes to daily time range of forecast, average of these are fetched.

+APIs are fetched using axios and called in the respective component itself using `useEffect` hook.
+`useState` and `props` passing is used.

 Geo location fetched using `navigator.geolocation.getCurrentPosition`

 ## Installation